 NEET Physics Syllabus 2020 – NTA is conducting NEET 2020 on May 03, 2020.
 Knowing the syllabus and preparing as per it is the first step for preparing for the test.
 NEET Physics syllabus has been released by NTA in the pdf format online at ntaneet.nic.in.
 It is compiled of topics from Class 11th and 12th such as Laws of motion, gravitation, thermodynamics, etc. Candidates can check the complete syllabus and more information on NEET physics syllabus 2020 from this page.

 The NEET Syllabus for Physics is given here.
 Candidates preparing for the upcoming NEET Exam must study all the topics given in the NEET Physics Syllabus.
-The syllabus is prepared by the exam conducting body i.e. CBSE.
-Prepare well to get good rank.
+Students can download NEET 2020 physics syllabus from the direct link below.

 - Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units.
 Length, mass and time measurements; accuracy and precision of measuring instruments; errors in measurement; significant figures.

 - Dimensions of physical quantities, dimensional analysis and its applications.

 - Frame of reference, motion in a straight line; position-time graph, speed and velocity.
 Uniform and non-uniform motion, average speed and instantaneous velocity.
 Uniformly accelerated motion, velocity-time and position-time graphs for uniformly accelerated motion (graphical treatment).

 - Elementary concepts of differentiation and integration for describing motion.
 Scalar and vector quantities: Position and displacement vectors, general vectors, general vectors and notation, equality of vectors, multiplication of vectors by a real number; addition and subtraction of vectors.
 Relative velocity.